jamestiotio/amigos/README.md

 A final measure in the form of teammate retention rate is then calculated.

+The results of this study were used as part of a sociology/social networks research in SUTD on the topic of "Exploring Homophily in Freshmen".
+Corresponding video can be viewed [here](https://youtu.be/h_lXEnitUAg).
+The [poster](./Poster_CH02_Grp1.pdf) and [transcript](./Transcript_CH02_Grp1.pdf) can also be found in this repository.

 ## Why 03.007 & 10.009?

 The numbers?
 I don't know, I didn't came up with the course codes.